 The right time for payments

-“They [Temasek] have a world view that few other venture firms can offer and as a global company ourselves, that is invaluable.
+Mike told us: “They [Temasek] have a world view that few other venture firms can offer and as a global company ourselves, that is invaluable.
 Asia-Pacific is responsible for about 60% of our revenue today and we see even greater opportunity to expand there.
 Temasek’s knowledge and influence in the region can open a lot of doors and provide us with market insights we can’t get elsewhere.”

 Airwallex, based out of Melbourne, raised $80m in July to strengthen their position in China and expand into additional markets.
-The investment was led by Tencent, the $500 billion Chinese internet giant, and VC firm Sequoia China.
+The investment was led by Tencent, the $500bn Chinese internet giant, and VC firm Sequoia China.
 Airwallex is in the process of applying for a third-party payment license in mainland China and also a cross-border Chinese yuan license to further strengthen its value proposition.

 Don’t forget the banks

-At the other of the spectrum is Transfermate, which has just completed a large push into the West, overcoming the burden of state-by-state US regulation.
+At the other end of the spectrum is Transfermate, which has just completed a large push into the West, overcoming the burden of state-by-state US regulation.
 Whereas virtually all the companies in the chart above raised funds from VCs and investment houses, Transfermate bootstrapped their business from the beginning.
 They have taken only two investments, one from Allied Irish Bank and an additional round this past week from ING Bank.
 I asked Sinead Fitzmaurice, Co-Founder of Transfermate about this.

-“Whilst many in the industry take on venture/PE funding to focus on customer acquisition as a core strategy, our strategy to date has been very specific on executing our regulatory footprint and technology build first.
+She said: “Whilst many in the industry take on venture/PE funding to focus on customer acquisition as a core strategy, our strategy to date has been very specific on executing our regulatory footprint and technology build first.
 Hence raising capital now together with strategically partnering with banks is a perfect alignment of our regulatory footprint and technology.”

 Some companies prioritise growth first and infrastructure second, others do the opposite.
 Different paths.

-The shear range of investors – from banks to giant investments houses – and the global reach of the payments industry suggests there is a long way to go and many opportunities for new business models.
+The sheer range of investors – from banks to giant investments houses – and the global reach of the payments industry suggests there is a long way to go and many opportunities for new business models.
 Research published this week showed the payments industry has become a more attractive investment than pure technology, as shown by the returns over the last year in the public markets where payment companies have outperformed tech.
 With numbers like this, expect to see more investors lining up.